Parent and Me My First Dance Class (18 months- 3): Our focus in this class would be to introduce basic movement for children and their

 Attire: Students should wear comfortable clothes that are easy to move in.
 Dancewear is not required.
 We ask that students wear closed-toed, secure shoes/ tennis shoes or dance shoes (ballet or jazz shoes).
 We do not allow students to dance barefoot.

 Ballet: Ballet is the "backbone" to all dance training.
 In this ballet class, students will begin to develop grace, discipline, flexibility, stamina, endurance and technique, as they learn the basic fundamentals of classical ballet.
 We will focus on ballet technique, such as the positions of the feet and arms, vocabulary, and musicality.
 Students will also be introduced to barre, center work, and across-the-floor routines.
-Ms. Marissa works with her ballet students on body awareness, building strength and flexibility, coordination, grace, confidence, and self-expression.
+Our Ballet classes focus on body awareness, building strength and flexibility, coordination, grace, confidence, and self-expression.

 Pre-K/ Kids Ballet